 45. Arvin Appiah (Nottingham Forest)

 An ever-uncertain managerial situation at the City Ground has done little to halt Appiah’s trajectory into Forest’s first-team squad.
-The 18-year-old scored on his debut in the League Cup against Burton Albion in October, before signing a new long-term contract in January.
+The 18-year-old scored on his debut in the League Cup against Burton Albion in October, before signing a new long-term contract last month.

-With Forest trying to reclaim an identity under Martin O’Neill and Roy Keane, the East Midlanders began to utilise Appiah’s exciting raw, attacking talent towards the end of 2018/19.
+With Forest now trying to reclaim an identity under Martin O’Neill and Roy Keane, the East Midlanders could do a lot worse than turning to the famed Nigel Doughty Academy and begin to utilise Appiah’s exciting raw, attacking talent.

 44. Adam Idah (Norwich)

 And on the Daniel Farke revolution goes at Carrow Road.
-The opportunities handed out to the likes of Jamal Lewis, Max Aarons, Ben Godfrey and Todd Cantwell make this a very exciting time to be a member of Norwich’s academy.
+The opportunities handed out to the likes of Jamal Lewis, Max Aarons, Ben Godfrey and Todd Cantwell make this a very exciting time to be in Norwich’s academy.

-Idah is yet to join the aforementioned quartet in making a senior appearance, but the Irish forward’s goalscoring form over the last two years has earned him fluttering eyelashes from some of England’s biggest clubs.
-He’ll surely get his chance under Farke before too long.
+Adam Idah is yet to join them in making a senior appearance, but the Irish forward’s goalscoring form over the last two years has earned him fluttering eyelashes from some of English football’s biggest clubs.
+He will likely get his chance under Farke before long.

 43. Matt O’Riley (Fulham)

-One of the jewels in Fulham’s impressive youth setup, this tall and elegant central midfielder made his senior debut in August 2017 but, owing to injury, has managed just two further appearances since.
+One of the jewels in Fulham’s impressive youth setup, this tall and elegant central midfielder made his senior debut in August 2017 but has managed just two further appearances since.
 As a result, he has an interesting decision to make this summer as he approaches the end of his first professional contract.

 Like so many English youngsters, the lure of the Bundesliga looms large.
-O’Riley may take some convincing to remain in SW6 regardless of the increased prospects of football in the Championship with Fulham next season.
+O’Riley may take some convincing to remain in SW6 regardless of whether Fulham are a Premier League team next season or not.

 41. Faustino Anjorin (Chelsea)